Liu Gang

-Liu Gang (born 30 January 1961) is a Chinese scientist and revolutionary who founded the Beijing Students' Autonomous Federation.
+Liu Gang (Chinese: 刘刚; born 30 January 1961) is a Chinese-born American aerospace engineer, computer scientist, optical physicist, political activist, and writer.
+He founded the Beijing Students' Autonomous Federation.
 He was a prominent student leader at the Tiananmen Square protests of 1989.
-Liu holds a M.A. in physics from Peking University and a M.A. in computer science from Columbia University.
+Liu holds an M.A. in physics from Peking University and an M.A. in computer science from Columbia University.
 After his exile to the United States in 1996, Liu studied technology and physics at Bell Labs in New Jersey.
 Liu was employed at Morgan Stanley as a Wall Street IT analyst.

 Student activist

 As an undergraduate student at University of Science and Technology of China in Hefei, Liu met Fang Lizhi, a pro-democracy activist.
 Then, at Peking University, Liu organized "Democracy Salons".
 Wang Dan later held a position there.

 Liu was a 28-year-old graduate when the 1989 demonstrations began.
 He organized the Beijing Students' Autonomous Federation and joined the movement's organizing body.
 As a result, he was sixth on a list of twenty-one activists whose arrests were ordered by the government.
-Liu went into hiding as a fugitive, but on 15 June 1989, Liu was arrested and charged with attempted subversion of the Communist Party of China.
+Liu went into hiding as a fugitive, but on 15 June 1989, Liu was arrested and charged with attempted subversion of the Chinese Communist Party.
 In 1991, he was convicted and sentenced to six years imprisonment at Qincheng Prison.